brombres/Froley/Demos/BadBasic/README.md

 Edit `Source/BadBasic.froley` and add the parser section of [`BadBasic.froley`](Source/BadBasic.froley) (your version should now contain the entire content of the file).

 ## 6. Test the Parser
 Start by deleting your `Source/BadBasic.rogue`.
-Froley created it as a tokenizer only in Step 4 and Froley will not overwrite it.
-When you delete it, Froley will recreate it as a parser framework, which tokenizes as well.
+In Step 4 Froley created it to only handle tokenization and Froley will not overwrite it.
+When you delete it, Froley will recreate it to handle both tokenization and parsing.

 ```
 rm Source/BadBasic.rogue